python/cpython/Doc/library/curses.rst

 .. function:: termname()

-   Return the value of the environment variable :envvar:`TERM`, truncated to 14 characters.
+   Return the value of the environment variable :envvar:`TERM`, as a byte string, truncated to 14 characters.

 .. function:: tigetflag(capname)